Lauradz22/my-novel-project/README.md

 # My Novel Project

-A responsive webpage created as part of my web development learning journey.
+A webpage created as part of my web development learning journey.
 This project allowed me to practise building and styling a webpage from scratch using HTML and CSS.

 ## About the project